 - 7.2.1 The scope and specification of any archaeological recording required would be devised in consultation with the archaeological curatorial service advising Manchester City Council, which is carried out currently by the Greater Manchester Archaeological Advisory Service.
-However, it may be anticipated that the remains of the early nineteenth-century houses on New Blakeley Street (Sites 05 and 06) will necessitate intrusive archaeological investigation. - 7.2.2 In the first instance, an appropriate scheme of archaeological investigation is likely to involve the excavation of a series of trial trenches to establish the presence or absence of buried remains.
+However, it may be anticipated that the remains of the early nineteenth-century houses at the northern end of Ashley Lane (Site 02) together with those on New Blakeley Street (Sites 06 and 07) and the Derby Arms public house (Site 08) may necessitate intrusive archaeological investigation. - 7.2.2 In the first instance, an appropriate scheme of archaeological investigation is likely to involve the excavation of a series of trial trenches to establish the presence or absence of buried remains.
 Should significant remains be found which will be damaged or destroyed by the proposed development, a sample of different housing types may require further excavation work in advance of development to ensure an appropriate record is compiled prior to the ultimate loss of the remains.